-Attribution-Noncommercial-No Derivative Works 3.0

-You are free to share, copy, distribute and transmit this work

-Under the following conditions:
+Attribution-Noncommercial-No Derivative Works 3.0 You are free to share, copy, distribute and transmit this work Under the following conditions:

 - Attribution.
-You must attribute this work in the manner specified by the author/licensor (but not in any way that suggests that they endorse you or your use of the work). - S Noncommercial.
-You may not use this work for commercial purposes. - In the second second

-For any reuse or distribution, you must make clear to others the license terms of this work.
-Any of the above conditions can be waived if you gain permission from the copyright holders.
+You must attribute this work in the manner specified by the author/licensor (but not in any way that suggests that they endorse you or your use of the work). - Noncommercial.
+You may not use this work for commercial purposes. - No Derivative Works.
+You may not alter, transform or build upon this work. - For any reuse or distribution, you must make clear to others the license terms of this work. - Any of the above conditions can be waived if you gain permission from the copyright holders.
 Nothing in this license impairs or restricts the Authors' moral and legal rights.

-© The Authors, 2013 © Center for Global Nonkilling, 2013 (for this edition)

-Disclamer: Views expressed are those of the authors, and do not necessarily reflect those of CGNK.
+- © The Authors, 2013 - © Center for Global Nonkilling, 2013 (for this edition) Disclamer: Views expressed are those of the authors, and do not necessarily reflect those of CGNK.